-Adam started breathing quickly when she looked at him.
+John started breathing quickly when she looked at him.

 Peter was walking on air after passing the exam.

-Christy was on seventh heaven when she found out that she was pregnant.
+Lily was on seventh heaven when she found out that she was pregnant.

-He was in high spirit.
+Adam was in high spirits.

-Everyone heart pounded with happiness and their soul started dancing.
+Everyone’s heart pounded with happiness and their soul started dancing.

 His eyes were wide open when he suddenly saw her in a new dress.